matthiasvegh/Chunkymator/README.md

 Chunkymator
 ===========

-A CVF generator for Chunky
+A json generator for Chunky

 Requirements: python 2.x, numpy, scipy, and a batch of jsons from Chunky.